Build a Web Barcode Reader with Python FastAPI: Read Barcodes from Uploaded Images

 uvicorn.run(app, host="0.0.0.0", port=8000)

-Step 3: Create the Frontend
+Step 3: Build the HTML Frontend for Image Upload

 The index.html file includes a file input for uploading images and triggering the barcode scanning, an img element to preview the uploaded image, a canvas element for drawing the barcode locations, and a section to display the results.